 2. Your appointment must be 60 minutes for an online email tutorial.

-3. In the appointment box, you select the online tutorial option.
+3. In the appointment form, select the online tutorial option.

-4. The New Reservation form prompts you to type your assignment requirements into a whiteboard.
-This information is crucial for the tutor providing review.
-You can copy and paste the entire assignment sheet.
+4. In the whiteboard area, describe the key assignment requirements.
+You may copy and paste the entire assignment.
+This information is crucial for the tutor reviewing your paper.
 You also are welcome to upload your assignment sheet as a separate file, after you upload paper (see #5).

-5. After you have saved all information in the New Reservation form, upload your paper.
-To upload, click the yellow folder icon at the top-left of the schedule screen.
-A window will open, prompting you to upload a file of no more than 1MB in either MS Word or RTF format.
-If your file is larger, select 5-6 pages and remove graphics and images.
-Your uploaded paper attaches to your reservation form.
-You may also upload, as a separate document, your instructor’s assignment sheet.
+6. Click the yellow folder icon at the top-left of the schedule screen.
+Upload a file of no more than 1MB in either MS Word or RTF format.
+Your paper attaches to the reservation form.
+You may upload as a separate document your instructor’s assignment sheet.

-6. At your appointment time, the tutor opens your file and reads your paper and assignment instructions.
+6. At the appointment time, the tutor opens your file and reads your paper and assignment instructions.

 7. Using MS Word’s insert comment feature, your tutor provides you with feedback.
 Comments appear in the right-hand margin of your paper.

 8. At the end of the appointment time, your tutor writes an email summarizing his or her comments, attaches your paper, and sends the email-plus-attachment to your uark account.

 - A paper may only be submitted to one tutor for online tutoring.
 You may not submit the same draft to multiple tutors.
 After you receive a tutor’s feedback and revise your paper, you may resubmit–but only if you have revised.

 - Online tutoring appointments must be 60 minutes.